 CVSA Inspections: The Basics

 Inspections can be held at weigh stations, border checkpoints, bus terminals, carrier terminals or during any roadside traffic stop.
-During the inspections, CVSA is watching for four main violation categories:
+During the inspection blitz, the CVSA is watching for four main violation categories:

 - Driver violations